weaver360/360-tutorial/ReadMe.md

 Open your Github Pages link in a **new tab** to see your current 360 VR gallery. https://pages.github.com/Your_Username/360-tutorial

 ### Learn to make your own gallery
 This demo gallery only has 2 images.
-So to fix this, we need to add your images to this page.
+This workshop is going to guide you through adding **one new image** to the two that are already in the gallery.
+After the workshop, you can add more images on your own!

 ![Incomplete gallery](/readme_files/incompletegallery.png "Incomplete gallery")